Get Your Copy of The CXO's Playbook for Gen AI: Practical Insights From Industry Leaders. Download Now >

 Mirth is a popular Solution for Integrating Healthcare Data.
 While Mirth provides a wealth of in-built functionality, it has problems with scalability and performance.
 Recently, we modernized a Healthcare data ingestion platform for one of our customers from Mirth to a cloud-native solution using Apache Spark.
 In this blog, we walk you through how we did this and the performance improvements that followed.

-• With parsing, validation, and transformation functions in place for every field of input, when the data size is in GBs, Mirth almost takes a day to process the data.
+• With parsing, validation, and transformation functions in place for every field of input, when the data size is in GBs, Mirth can take nearly a day to process the data, causing significant delays.

 • It is difficult to orchestrate and monitor the entire data pipeline using Mirth.

 To overcome the above-mentioned challenges, Mirth should be replaced by Spark for faster and more efficient data processing.
-A cloud-based infrastructure is recommended for such solutions with high data processing needs.
+A cloud-based integration is recommended for such solutions with high data processing needs.

 Healthcare Data System Architecture with Mirth

-• The healthcare payer-related information is generated as an Inbound Recipient File (space-delimited text files with fixed-width strings)
+• The healthcare payer-related information is generated as an Inbound Recipient File (space-delimited text files with fixed-width strings).
+The inbound files are transferred to the SFTP server

 • The inbound files are transferred to the SFTP server